albar965/littlenavmap-manual/src/en/TUTORIALIFR.rst

      Via CHINN and VORDME FD31 to runway 31
      526 nm, 5 h 15 m, Low Altitude

-To completely get rid of a procedure:
+To completely delete a procedure:

 -  Select any leg of the procedure in the flight plan table.
 -  Right-click and choose :ref:`delete-selected-legs` |Delete